List of animated series with LGBTQ characters: 1990s

 The depiction of LGBTQ characters in animated series in the 1990s changed significantly from those in previous decades.
 Some of the most prominent series during this decade which featured LGBTQ characters were Sailor Moon, South Park, Revolutionary Girl Utena, King of the Hill, Cardcaptor Sakura and Futurama featured prominent LGBTQ characters, which some called among the most important anime of the 1990s.
 Revolutionary Girl Utena influenced the creator of Steven Universe, Rebecca Sugar, calling a series which "plays with the semiotics of gender" which really stuck with her.
 Additionally, during this decade, Family Guy and SpongeBob SquarePants premiered, with LGBTQ protagonists in both shows, although it was only implied in the latter show.
 Benjamin Gluck's short film, Man's Best Friend, also featured an openly LGBTQ pink dog.

-For a further understanding of how these LGBTQ characters fit into the overall history of animation, please read the History of LGBT characters in animated series: 1990s page.

 2000s

 The depiction of LGBTQ characters in animated series in the 2000s changed significantly from the previous decade.
 In 1999, Simpsons and The Critic producer Mike Reiss who hoped to do something "good for the gay audience" produced Queer Duck, the first animated TV series with homosexuality as a predominant theme.
 The show became relatively influential after premiering online on Icebox.com, then later shown on Showtime starting in 2000, and was received well by some in the LGBTQ community.
 While LGBTQ characters appeared in shows such as The Grim Adventures of Billy & Mandy, Red vs. Blue, and The Boondocks, the ongoing show, American Dad, which premiered in 2005, had an LGBTQ character as a protagonist, Roger.
 While the gay news anchors Greg Corbin and Terry Bates were recurring characters in the show, Roger, a space alien who lives with the Smith family, has an ambiguous sexuality.

-For a further understanding of how these LGBTQ characters fit into the overall history of animation, please read the History of LGBTQ characters in animated series: 2000s page.